-We are dedicated to fostering strong relations with the communities we serve and believe that our local involvement strengthens the awareness of our brand and demonstrates our communities.
+We are dedicated to fostering strong relations with the communities we serve and believe that our local involvement strengthens the awareness of our brand and demonstrates our commitment to our communities.
 We support local charities and community causes in various ways, including events and campaigns to raise funds and supplies for persons in need and inkind donations that include production services and free airtime on cable networks.
-We participate in the "Cable in the Classroom" program, which provides more than 1,400 schools with free video service and more than 200 schools with free high-speed Internet service.
-We provide free cable television service to over 1,200 government buildings, libraries and not-for-profit hospitals in our franchise areas.
+We participate in the "Cable in the Classroom" program, which provides more than 2,900 schools with free video service and more than 250 schools with free high-speed Internet service.
+We provide free cable television service to over 3,500 government buildings, libraries and not-for-profit hospitals in our franchise areas.

 We also develop and provide exclusive local programming to our communities, a service not offered by direct broadcast satellite providers, our primary competition in the video business.
 Several of our cable systems have production facilities to create local programming, which includes local school sports events, fund-raising telethons by local chapters of national charitable organizations, local concerts and other entertainment.
+In the Iowa communities we serve, the Mediacom Connections channel airs approximately 70 hours of local programming per week, including high school and college sporting events and statewide public affairs programs.
 We believe increasing our emphasis on local programming builds customer loyalty.